NSombekke/Logic-LLM/blogpost.md

 *Remember that U means "until", G means "globally", F means "eventually", which means GF means "infinitely often".*

-*The formula should only contain atomic propositions or operators ||, &, !, U, G, F.*
+*The formula should only contain atomic propositions or operators ||, &, !, X, U, G, F.*

 *Options: The options need to be parsed into traces.
 These traces need to be a list ([]) containing dictionaries for each timestep ({}).
 In each dictionary the state of the corresponding timestep is given.*